spinnaker/spinnaker/README.md

     baseUrl: https://travis-ci.org
     address: https://api.travis-ci.org
     githubToken: 6a7729bdba8c4f9abc58b175213d83f072d1d832
+  regexes:
+  - /Upload https?:\/\/.+\/(.+\.(deb|rpm))/
 ```

 Currently Travis is used within Spinnaker to trigger pipelines and provide artifact information for the bake stages.

+When parsing artifact information from Travis builds, Igor uses a default regex
+that will match on output from the `art` CLI tool.
+Different regexes than the
+default may be configured using the `regexes` list.

 ## Git Repositories